Oakland, California diocese names 45 accused of sexual abuse

 OAKLAND, Calif.
 (AP) — The Catholic Diocese of Oakland, California, has released the names of 45 priests, deacons and religious brothers who officials say are “credibly accused” of sexually abusing minors.

-The San Francisco Chronicle says Monday that Oakland’s list goes back to 1962 — when the diocese was founded.
+The San Francisco Chronicle said Monday that Oakland’s list goes back to 1962 — when the diocese was founded.
 None of the men are currently in the ministry.
 Of the 45 people named, 20 were priests.

-Most have been previously identified but five names have not been in the public domain until now.

-Stephan Wilcox, chancellor of the Oakland diocese, tells the newspaper he’s reached out to survivors but hasn’t yet spoken to all of them.
+Most of the listed abuse dates from the 1960s into the 1980s.
+Diocese officials say there have been no credible accusations of abuse since 1988, but acknowledge that the list may grow in the coming months.

 Most Read Nation & World Stories